 The 44-ounce sized French press is pretty amazing since you can also use it as a weapon.
 In case you want to knock somebody out.
 Just kidding.
 But it is pretty heavy though weighing at about 3.5 pounds.
 You’ll also love using it as a teapot too.

 Frieling is also an awesome cold brew coffee maker.
-We have an article where we explain how to do that.
 The great thing about the Frieling is that it retains the water temperature because of the insulation.
 The great filtration system is also a great advantage because it allows you to grind finer than with most other coffee makers.
 With many cold brew coffee makers, there is a lot of silt in the cup.
 This is why you need to grind coarse and prolong the steeping time.
 When you grind finer you can shorten the steeping time.

 My favorite use for the Frieling is frothing milk.
 Because it retains heat much longer, and the screen is very fine, you can produce a fine sweet frothed milk, perfect for a latte.